arkdelkaos/ark-react-extensions-pack/README.md

 ## Configuration

 First of all you should install a good all-in-one font, and use it.

-I'll recommend you the two I use, from the [NerdFonts](https://github.com/ryanoasis/nerd-fonts) project: JetBrainsMono Nerd Font & DroidSansMono Nerd Font
+I'll recommend you the two I use, from the [NerdFonts](https://github.com/ryanoasis/nerd-fonts) project: JetBrainsMono Nerd Font & DroidSansMono Nerd Font.

 This fonts supports font ligatures and have been patched with all kind of icons to be used with advanced ZSH themes like [powerlevel10k](https://github.com/romkatv/powerlevel10k) _(this princess will be talk about in another castle)_

 - Do you have brew?
 If not, lets start by installing it!